-- 66 units of class credit -- of these, 42 must be Grad-H level credits and 36 must be in Course VI
+- 66 units of class credit -- of these, 42 must be Course 6 Approved Advanced Graduate Subjects AAGS), although one may be petitioned in from outside EECS.
+(See the list of non Course 6 classes).

 - The additional units beyond the Grad-H units typically come from research assistantships (RAs) and teaching assistantships (TAs), VI-A credit, or excess undergraduate units

 More detailed information on degree requirements can be found in the MIT course catalog.

 Effective Fall Term 2015, the Electrical Engineering and Computer Science MEng Programs will require 4 subjects totalling 42 units as described in the following lists of Approved Advanced Graduate Subjects (AAGS):

 AAGS Subjects in EECS: https://www.eecs.mit.edu/ug/6P/6-AAGS